Table Of Contents

 What Is Provisioning In IT?

-Provisioning is the process of preparing, assigning, and activating IT infrastructure components, such as servers, storage, and networks, in accordance with user requirements.
+Provisioning is the process of preparing, assigning, and activating IT infrastructure components, such as servers, storage, and networks, according to user requirements.
 It is a critical part of IT operations, as it ensures that computing resources are available when needed and that they are set up to work correctly.

-• Manual provisioning is the most basic method, and it involves manually specifying and activating IT resources.
-Provisioning manually is the most flexible approach.
-But it can also be the most time-consuming and error-prone.
+• Manual provisioning is the most basic method.
+It involves manually specifying and activating IT resources.
+Although it is the most flexible approach, it can also be the most time-consuming and error-prone.

 • Automated provisioning uses software to facilitate the setting up and activation of resources.
-Automating provisioning may be less flexible, but it can save time and reduce errors.
+Although it may be less flexible, it can save time and reduce errors.

-• Self-service provisioning enables users to specify allocate and activate resources themselves, without the need for IT assistance.
-The self-service approach can be the most user-friendly, but also less secure.
+• Self-service provisioning enables users to specify, allocate, and activate resources themselves without the need for IT assistance.
+This approach can be the most user-friendly but also the least secure.

 The provisioning process is often an early step in deploying IT system resources locally (machines) or in the cloud (instances or virtual machines).

-It comprises the actions necessary to control access to various resources by users and systems.
+It comprises the actions necessary to control users’ and systems’ access to various resources.
 Yet, provisioning, configuration, and deployment are often used interchangeably.
 There are a couple of differences, though.

 The Cloud Cost Playbook